-Browsing through group chats or forums among women, you can find that pregnancy is a very common topic.
-Indeed, it is crucial for first-time mothers to be aware of the early symptoms and signs.
+Browsing through group chats or forums among women, you can find that pregnancy is a ubiquitous topic.
+Indeed, first-time mothers must be aware of the early symptoms and signs.

 EWCM and estrogen

 When your levels of estrogen increase, EWCM is a thing that follows.
-About one week after ovulation, your estrogen level may climb once, but not as high as when you are in ovulating process.
+About one week after ovulation, your estrogen level may climb once, but not as high as when you are ovulating.

-The increase in levels of progesterone and estrogen help make your uterus’ lining thicker in order to prepare for implantation.
+The increase in progesterone and estrogen levels helps make your uterus’ lining thicker to prepare for implantation.
 When this takes place, you may realize the 2nd patch of EWCM.
 This may not be typical but not unusual as well.

 Why the Changes in Cervical Mucus